Focus (German magazine)

 Focus (stylized in all caps) is a German-language news magazine published by Hubert Burda Media.
-Established in 1993 as an alternative to the Der Spiegel weekly news magazine, since 2015 the editorial staff has been headquartered in Germany's capital of Berlin.
+Established in 1993 as an alternative to the Der Spiegel weekly news magazine, its editorial staff has been headquartered in Germany's capital of Berlin since 2015.
 Alongside Spiegel and Stern, Focus is one of the three most widely circulated German weeklies.
-The concept originated from Hubert Burda and Helmut Markwort, who went from being editor-in-chief to publisher in 2009 and since 2017 has been listed in the publication's masthead as founding editor-in-chief.
-As of March 2016 the editor-in-chief of Focus was Robert Schneider.
+The concept originated from Hubert Burda and Helmut Markwort, who went from being editor-in-chief to publisher in 2009 and has been listed in the publication's masthead as founding editor-in-chief since 2017.
+As of March 2016, the editor-in-chief of Focus was Robert Schneider.

 History

-Under the code name "Zugmieze", work commenced on Focus in the summer of 1991.
+Work on Focus commenced in the summer of 1991 under the code name "Zugmieze".
 In October 1992, Hubert Burda Media announced plans for a new weekly news magazine.
 Observers initially gave the project only little chance for success.
 Several attempts of other publishers to establish a competitor to Spiegel and Stern magazines had previously failed.
-The first edition arrived on the newsstands on 18 January 1993 and was already sold out on the next day.
+The first edition arrived on the newsstands on 18 January 1993, and was already sold out the next day.
 The subline of the Focus was "the modern news magazine", and Helmut Markwort became the magazine's first editor-in-chief.
 The lead story on the alleged comeback of Hans-Dietrich Genscher as the successor of Richard von Weizsäcker in the office of the Federal President was later proven to be a canard.
-There was an equal mix of positive and negative reviews: Whereas journalists tended to take a critical view towards Focus, advertisers had consistently favorable responses.
-Observers saw in Focus above all a challenger of Spiegel, whereas the publisher viewed US magazines such as Newsweek and Time as its role model.
+There was an equal mix of positive and negative reviews: whereas journalists tended to take a critical view towards Focus, advertisers had consistently favorable responses.
+Observers saw in Focus above all a challenger of Spiegel, whereas the publisher viewed American magazines such as Newsweek and Time as its role model.

 After five issues, Focus had some 15,000 subscribers, and with circulation of over 300,000 copies sold, it was a commercial success from the beginning.
 The magazine played a decisive role in the expansion of Hubert Burda Media's market position.
-In mid-1994, a Dutch court ruled that due to brand disputes, Focus was no longer allowed to be sold in Belgium, the Netherlands and Luxembourg.
+In mid-1994, a Dutch court ruled that due to brand disputes, Focus was no longer allowed to be sold in Belgium, the Netherlands, and Luxembourg.
 Unfazed by this, Focus continued its growth strategy, later even occasionally eclipsing Spiegel in advertising sales.
-Burda further enhanced its international profile, for example, through a cooperation agreement with the US media group, Ziff Davis.
-The year 1996 saw the launch of the Internet portal, Focus Online, and under the name of Focus TV, the group entered into production of TV content.
+Burda further enhanced its international profile, for example, through a cooperation agreement with American media group Ziff Davis.
+1996 saw the launch of the Internet portal Focus Online, and the group entered into production of television content under the name of Focus TV.
 Focus developed into one of the leading German news magazines.
-In 1997, its publisher, Hubert Burda, was lauded for the magazine's "creative and groundbreaking innovations", among other accolades.
+In 1997, Hubert Burda was lauded for the magazine's "creative and groundbreaking innovations", among other accolades.